 - The physical perimeter of the IT system infrastructure

-should not be accessible by non-authorized personnel.
+should not be accessible by non-authorised personnel.

 Physical barriers should, where applicable, be built to

-prevent unauthorized physical access.
+prevent unauthorised physical access.

-- Clear identification, through appropriate means e.g. ID
+- Clear identification, through appropriate means, e.g. ID

 Badges, for all personnel and visitors accessing the